Background pattern

 Uncommon side effects (may affect up to 1 in 100 people)

-• Low red blood cell count, low white blood cell count, low levels of certain white blood cells (neutrophils), low or high levels of certain blood cells necessary for blood clotting (platelets), high levels of certain white blood cells (eosinophils), low blood clotting.
+• Low red blood cell count, low white blood cell count, low levels of certain white blood cells (neutrophils), decrease or increase in certain blood cells necessary for blood clotting (platelets), increase in certain white blood cells (eosinophils), decrease in blood clotting.

 • Allergic reactions.